Home » Informational » Everything About The Stock Market: A Comprehensive Guide

 “Make sure you choose the right news to focus on”

-In the case of a bear market or a fall in stock prices, there is a negative wealth effect.
-It creates an environment of uncertainty among consumers and a fall in the value of their investment portfolios, decreases spending on goods and services.
-This affects economic growth as consumer spending is a major component of Gross Domestic Product.
+In contrast, a bear market, characterized by falling stock prices, creates a negative wealth effect.
+This environment fosters uncertainty among consumers and a decrease in the value of their investment portfolios, subsequently leading to reduced spending on goods and services.
+Such a decline in consumer expenditure can adversely impact overall economic growth.

 “If a business does well, the stock eventually follows.”